mawrkus/pull-request-review-guide/README.md

 Small successive PRs, each one focused on a single change, will be reviewed more quickly and more thoroughly.

 Try to organize your work in order to be able to break a complex task into a succession of simpler ones.
-Your reviewers will thank you for not stealing a lot of their time and you will benefit of a faster and better feedback.
+Value your reviewers time, they will thank you and you will benefit of a faster and better feedback.

 • [Go to top](#-guidelines) •